 Using the Adobe Customization Tool you can build a simple customized installation for Adobe Reader XI, but do you need a customized version?
-You can also use a pre-built package from the PDQ Package Library to silently install Adobe Reader XI with many of the customizations users choose anyway, such as removing desktop icons and stopping auto-updates.
+You can also use a pre-built package from the PDQ Package Library to silently install Adobe Reader DC with many of the customizations users choose anyway, such as removing desktop icons and stopping auto-updates.
 Still want to customize?
 Keep reading.

 After downloading from the above link, open a command window and run the following: